64bitpandas/UnityInputManager/Assets/CustomInputManager/Docs/0 Setup/GettingStarted.md

 ### Step Four: Use API In Your Scripts

 The InputManager API is very similar to default unity Input interface, with the difference that it is a nonstatic class.
-Therefore, you can initialize InputManager using Object.FindObjectOfType, such as in the snippet below:
+Therefore, you can initialize InputManager using the static convenience method in InputManager, `InputManager.GetInputManager()`.

 ```csharp
 private InputManager input;